xibosignage/xibo-manual/source/en/tour_grids.md

 For example all Layouts belonging to a particular **Owner** can be the only results shown in the Grid.
 {/tip}

+{tip}
+Use the checkbox to apply advanced filtering options for Names using Regex!
+{/tip}

 ## Folders

-Folders allow Users to easily organise and search for items.
+Folders allow Users to easily organise,search and share object easily.

 Available on selected Grids, the Folder tree will open by default.

-- Click on a folder/ sub-folder to search the contents and return results based on any filters applied to the Grid.
+- Click on a Folder/ sub-folder to search the contents and return results based on any filters applied to the Grid.

 or

-- Tick **Global Search** to look in all places; all folders/CMS libraries and return results based on any filters applied to the Grid.
+- Tick **All Folders** to include searching in the Root Folder and return results based on any filters applied to the Grid.

 {tip}
 Click the Folders menu to toggle on/off from view.
-When Folders is hidden from view, the file path for the selected folder will be shown to make it easier to see where you are searching!
+When Folders is hidden from view, the file path for the selected folder will be shown!

 ![Folder Path](img/v3_tour_folder_path.png)